Abbott Labs stock and its dividend hold a special place in my portfolio.

 Abbott Stock Dividend Safety

-I make a judgment regarding dividend safety for every dividend stock I own.
+I make a judgment about dividend safety for every dividend stock I own.
 It helps me to avoid dividend reductions from stocks in my dividend stock investment portfolio.

 To do this, I assess the factors we have discussed thus far: